- 1 Top 6 Best SIM Cards Compared

 WHY WE LIKE IT: Boasting some of the best coverage for an MVNO, Cricket Wireless’ Prepaid SIM offers support for up to 99% of all Americans.
 It also offers 4G LTE speeds in the US, Mexico and Canada and you can load up units all via Cricket’s mobile companion app.

 The Cricket Wireless Prepaid SIM is a universal card that allows users to bring their existing unlocked phones to Cricket’s contract-free network.
 It supports Nano, Micro and Standard SIM sizes.
 It also offers 4G LTE speeds.
 Service is available in the U.S., Mexico and Canada, and texting or calling to the latter countries is included with any of the unlimited plans.

 No complimentary service is included with the card.
 Unlimited talk and text plans start at $30 per month, however.
+This is perfect for if you need an unlimited plan, but are on a budget.
 Once you activate the card — which is done via Cricket’s Breeze-Thru mobile app — you can choose your subscription plan.
 Cricket boasts coverage for up to 99% of all Americans, which is impressive for an MVNO.
 Cameras are also important, so read our best smartphone cameras list.